 When you hear Austrian born Tanja Raich, don’t even think about edelweiss or yodels echoing through the Alps.
 Instead, you hear the pure voice of a singer who knows how to handle the power of the five man band behind her.
 The lady doesn’t need steam, the lady is steam!
 With a sound that reminds you of names like Bobby McFerrin and Christian Havel.

-If “Slagerij van Kampen” had really been a butchery, Marcel would have been the meat grinder.
+If “Slagerij van Kampen” had really been a butchery, John would have been the meat grinder.
 Why?
-Twisted as he is, he has a love-hate relationship with his refined home made drumkit.
-During rehearsals and performances this “Drummer in Drenthe” beats the hell out of his “biscuit-tins”.
+Twisted as he is he has a love-hate realationship with his refined set of oildrums.
+During rehearsels and performances he beats the hell out of his “biscuit-tins.
+Crimes Anonymous already knows John and transfers calls to Hi-Hat Anonymous.
+Reliable sources, however, claim that John fondles his kettle drums when he is alone with them at night.
+Please don’t tell anyone!

 That stature, that shape!
 Mum and Mother Nature must have sighed with relieve the moment they could gently rock Henk’s cradle.
 Baetsen now scrolls through life as a multimedia tycoon.
 As keyboard player and programer he rocks his own cradle: ‘Steam Exprezz’.
 Until recently Henk didn’t believe in mottos.
 After the departure of Steam Exprezz he has definitely changed his mind and chosen a personal credo: The hand that rocks Pete’s cradle is the hand that rules the world...